coleridge72/progressive_growing_of_gans_tf/README.md

 ## Training

-The author of this repo is currently training and debuging on 1024x1024 CelebA dataset.
+The author of this repo is actively training and debuging on 1024x1024 CelebA dataset.
 If you want to try early, please modifying `progressive_gan.yml` accordingly and run `python train.py`.

 ## TensorBoard